Marigno/marigno.com/content/posts/2016-06-20-we-the-human-race.md

 ---
-title : 'We, the Human Race'
+title : 'We, The Human Race'
 author : "Diego Marigno"
 date : "2016-06-20"
 categories :